Withdrawing from a Course

 Students who wish to withdraw from their course must notify the admissions office as soon as possible.
 Email firstname.lastname@example.org or complete the online withdrawal form (button below) and submit it to the admissions office.

-Students who are deferring their course should complete the deferral form and submit it to the admissions office before October 31st.
-Only in exceptional circumstances will an application for a deferral be considered after this date.
+Students who are deferring their course should complete the deferral form and submit it to the admissions office before 31st October (Semester 1) or 28th February (Semester 2).
+Only in Exceptional Circumstances will an application for a deferral be considered after these dates.

 Students who successfully complete a stage of their programme e.g. year 1 are automatically enrolled for year 2.
 Therefore, students who do not intend to return for the next stage of their programme must formally notify the college of their withdrawal.